Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulane Stats and Trends

-- The Green Wave are 3-3 ATS when underdogs by 5.5 points or more this season.
+- The Green Wave are 3-3 ATS when underdogs by 6 points or more this year.

 - Tulane's games this year have hit the over on six of 11 set point totals (54.5%).

-- Tulane is 3-0 against the spread and 2-1 overall in games when it records more than 29.4 points.
+- When Tulane scores more than 29.4 points, it is 3-0 against the spread and 2-1 overall.

-- In games that Tulane amasses more than 414.9 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Tulane picks up over 414.9 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Green Wave have turned the ball over 10 more times (21 total) than the Tigers have forced a turnover (11) this season.
+- The Green Wave have turned the ball over 21 times this season, 10 more turnovers than the Tigers have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.